xyeres/web3-tip-a-developer/README.md

 # Tip A Developer dApp
 ### A web3 dApp that allows users to tip their favorite developer with crypto!

-I built this as a web3 demo to show off how a developer could create a profile to easily connect with other devs.
-It then allows MetaMask users to sign and send a crypto tips over the $MATIC Polygon network through a Smart Contract I wrote in Solidity.
+A demonstration to show off my current projects along with a web3 interaction.
+It allows users with MetaMask to sign and send a crypto tips over the $MATIC Polygon network through a Smart Contract I wrote in Solidity.
+It could be further developed into a site where other developers create their landing page, receieve tips and share more about the projects they are currently building.

 [View live site here](https://tipadeveloper.vercel.app/)